iamblue07/FitCheck/README.md

 ## Getting started

-Prerequisites: JDK 21+, Maven, PostgreSQL 17 with the `pgvector` extension, IntelliJ IDEA (recommended).
+Prerequisites: JDK 21+, Maven, PostgreSQL 17 with the `pgvector` extension, [Ollama](https://ollama.com) with `qwen3-vl:4b` pulled (`ollama pull qwen3-vl:4b`), an OpenAI API key, IntelliJ IDEA (recommended).

 1. Clone the repo.
-2. Create a `.env.local` file at the project root (untracked) with your local Postgres connection details.
+2. Create a `.env.local` file at the project root (untracked) with your local Postgres connection details and your `OPENAI_API_KEY`.
+3. Make sure Ollama is running (check for it in the system tray, or launch it — it does not always survive a reboot reliably on Windows).
-3. Run the app from IntelliJ, or `mvn spring-boot:run`.
+4. Run the app from IntelliJ, or `mvn spring-boot:run`.
-4. Confirm it's up: `GET http://localhost:8080/actuator/health` should return `{"status":"UP"}`.
+5. Confirm it's up: `GET http://localhost:8080/actuator/health` should return `{"status":"UP"}`.

 ## Documentation